 - Only suspend the benefits that they think are being paid at the wrong amount, not any other benefits you are claiming.

 - Start paying again as soon as they know what you are really entitled to - even if they think you may have been overpaid or may have committed fraud.

-- Only wait for the fraud section to finish their investigation if it affects what you are now entitled to, for example if they can’t work out what you should get until you’ve been interviewed.
+- Only wait for the fraud investigation to end if it affects what you are now entitled to, for example if they can’t work out what you should get until you’ve been interviewed.

 - If they later find that they were wrong they should refund any money they suspended.

 The Counter Fraud and Compliance Directorate should not suggest that: